Who topped the Strictly Come Dancing leaderboard this week?

 This week, Brazier managed to move judge Shirley Ballas to tears with his moving performance, dedicated to his late mother, Jade Goody.
 Scanlon didn’t do quite so well, with low scores from the judges (with the exception of Anton Du Beke, who seemed to enjoy it), for an underwhelming cha-cha-cha.

-So that places Leach at the top of this week’s leaderboard, and leaves Scanlon and Harman in danger of the dance-off tomorrow night, as the judges’ scores are combined with the public vote.
+So that places Leach at the top of this week’s leaderboard, and leaves Scanlon and Harman in danger of the dance-off on Sunday (26 November) night, as the judges’ scores are combined with the public vote.

-Strictly Come Dancing continues on Sunday 26 November on BBC One at 7.20pm.
+Strictly Come Dancing continues on Sunday 26 November at 7.20pm on BBC One.

 Join our commenting forum